 “My career at Tom Ford has been enlightening” said Schwamb.
 “One of the highlights of the job is being a part of Mr. Ford’s beauty start up team and having a voice during its inception.
 Being able to build and then watch the brand grow, and being a part of its strategy is inspiring.”

-In 2000, Schwamb cofounded STEAM with her husband Richard in Manhattan.
+Prior to joining Tom Ford Beauty, Schwamb played a founding role in the Manhattan-based studio STEAM.
 The studio is involved with every aspect of packaging, from bottle design to cartons to collateral—every piece necessary for a new fragrance or cosmetic launch (aside from marketing).
-She has landed projects with Aramis, Calvin Klein, Estée Lauder, Grey Advertising, Givency, Island Records, Kenneth Cole, Lancaster, Lancôme, Olay, People, Ralph Lauren, Redken, Skyy Imports, Tommy Hilfiger, Tom Ford, and Victoria Secret Beauty after nine years with L’Oreal.
-Some of their work can be viewed at http://www.steam-design.com.
-Prior to launching STEAM, Schwamb worked as an art director for the Guy Laroche and Armani brands at L’Oreal.
+She has landed projects with Aramis, Calvin Klein, Estée Lauder, Grey Advertising, Givency, Island Records, Kenneth Cole, Lancaster, Lancôme, Olay, People, Ralph Lauren, Redken, Skyy Imports, Tommy Hilfiger, and Victoria Secret Beauty.
+Schwamb gained the experience she needed to found STEAM while working as the senior art director for the Guy Laroche and Armani brands at L’Oreal.

-Schwamb studied at CCS for three years after a year at Taylor University and another at Minneapolis College of Art and Design.
+Schwamb originally decided to pursue art/design at CCS after studying theology, language and fine arts at two other schools.
 She lived in downtown Detroit in the Leland House Hotel and worked as an intern at Charles Tom Scholl (CTS) Agency.
 Both experiences equipped her with the tools she needed to later make it as a professional competing against others in the big city.